Westwood High School (Quebec): Location

+The junior Campus is located in St. Lazare, roughly 24 kilometres west of Montreal, Quebec, Canada.
+The senior campus is located in the town of Hudson, Quebec of the Montérégie administrative region within the Greater Montreal metropolitan area of Quebec – roughly 24 km west of Montreal Island.

 Programs and activities

-Westwood Senior High School offers a variety of co-curricular programs which includes athletics, drama, music, art, cultural activities, debating, student government, community service, tutoring, and more.
+The senior campus offers a variety of co-curricular programs which includes athletics, drama, music, art, cultural activities, debating, student government, community service, tutoring, and more.

 Clubs available to students include Journalism, Library Club, Art Club, Drama Club, Outdoors Club, Model UN, Sisterhood (a club that aims to bring together and empower girls through a safe community on campus), Brotherhood (a club that aims to improve the image that high school boys have acquired by engaging in positive school activities), Ceramics, Corporate Pitch (a club responsible for raising funds towards Bridge to Burundi), and Yearbook.

 Sport activities are available to students during the fall season: soccer, cross country running, volleyball, and softball; the winter season: basketball, curling, cross-country skiing, and wrestling; and the spring season: rugby, girls' touch football, lacrosse, and outdoor track and field.

 A Word-Study Program is offered which allows students to work outside of school one day per week in order to practice a skill or trade which may interest them as a future career.
 This course counts for four credits, and students are expected to continue to take a full course load.

 Secondary V students have the opportunity to participate in the International Development Project which consists of a 2-3 week cultural exchange in a Central or South American country.
 The aim of this project is to expose students to global issues and encourage community involvement as well as fostering respect, responsibility, cooperation, and accountability.